QW3RTZUI0P/mycroft-akinator-skill/README.md

 * German

 ## To Do
-* implement Child Mode (with setting on home.mycroft.ai)
+* implement option to continue the current game when Akinator took a wrong guess
-* implement option to continue the current game when Akinator took a wron guess
+* let Mycroft suggest to play another round

 ## Contributing
 Feel free to contribute at any time!
 I'm especially grateful for language contributions.